ReeceRose/fiber-rest-api/README.md

 ## About

-This is a re-creation of [Chi REST API](https://github.com/ReeceRose/chi-rest-api) and [Echo REST API](https://github.com/ReeceRose/echo-rest-api), which are REST APIs for books that uses the Chi and Echo web framework.
+This is a re-creation of [Chi REST API](https://github.com/ReeceRose/chi-rest-api) and [Echo REST API](https://github.com/ReeceRose/echo-rest-api).
 This is to compare the frameworks and see which I enjoy more and will be using for upcoming projects.

 ## Clone repository